Durga Puja: Rituals and practices

 From top left to bottom right (a) Structure of a Durga sculpture-idol being made at Kumortuli; (b) Lady carrying offerings for the puja; (c) Sandhi puja on the day of Ashtami; (d) Immersion of the sculpture-idol on Vijaya Dashami.

 Texts

 The puja rituals involve mantras (words manifesting spiritual transformation), shlokas (holy verses), chants and arati, and offerings.
 The worship begins with a reading of the Sanskrit Devī Mahātmya from the sixth-century Mārkaṇḍeya Purāṇa.
-The shlokas and mantras praise the divinity of the goddess; according to the shlokas, Durga is omnipresent as the embodiment of power, nourishment, memory, forbearance, faith, forgiveness, intellect, wealth, emotions, desires, beauty, satisfaction, righteousness, fulfilment and peace.
+The shlokas and mantras praise the divinity of the goddess; according to the shlokas, Durga is omnipresent as the embodiment of power, success, courage, victory, nourishment, memory, forbearance, faith, forgiveness, intellect, wealth, emotions, desires, beauty, satisfaction, righteousness, fulfilment and peace.
 (Note: Various versions of Devi mantra exist.
 Examples include: [a] "We know the Great Goddess.
 We make a meditation of the goddess Durga.
 May that Goddess guide us on the right path."
 (Durga Gayatri Mantra, recited at many stages of Durga Puja); [b] Hrim!
 O blessed goddess Durga, come here, stay here, stay here, take up residence here, accept my worship.
 (Durga Avahana Mantra); etc.)